Food Intolerance Testing | Nutritional Counselling| Vitamin and Mineral Guide

 Common symptoms of food intolerance

 If you are experiencing any of the below symptoms, it is worth considering food intolerance.
+Food Intolerance or sensitivity can contribute to inflammation in the body and this inflammation may present differently at different times.

 IBS | Bloating | Digestive Issues | Fatigue | Skin complaints | Headaches | Itchiness | Hormonal Symptoms